U.S. consumer spending slows in January; income surges

 WASHINGTON, Feb 28 (Reuters) - U.S. consumer spending rose less than expected in January, a loss of momentum that could be exacerbated by the rapidly spreading coronavirus, which has triggered a sharp stock market sell-off and revived fears of a recession.

+Other data on Friday showed the goods trade deficit contracted sharply in January, with both imports and exports declining.
+While the narrowing goods trade deficit could be a boost to the calculation of gross domestic product, a lot depends on how the coronavirus unfolds in the United States.

-The Commerce Department said on Friday consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased 0.2% month as unseasonably mild weather reduced demand for heating and undercut sales at clothing stores.
+The Commerce Department said consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased 0.2% last month as unseasonably mild weather reduced demand for heating and undercut sales at clothing stores.

 Data for December was revised higher to show consumer spending rising 0.4%, instead of the previously reported 0.3% increase.
 Economists polled by Reuters had forecast consumer spending gaining 0.3% in January.